harmanw/Blockchain_labs/integer_overflow/starter/Handout.md

 ![](https://i.pinimg.com/474x/b0/2f/f5/b02ff50cf2613f22a56e065c37164d15--simpsons-meme-the-simpsons.jpg)

+2. The code

+MovieBank is a new startup that helps movie theatres keep track of their ticket sales by storing the info on the blockchain.
+But they have received a lot of backlash for not implementing adequate security and being reckless in their development process.
+You read on a hacker blog that their TotalEarnings Contract might be have an interger overflow vulnerability.
+Being a curious CS student, you decide to take a look at the code.

+Part 1 - The attacker

+Your goal here is to try to perform an integer overflow attack on the contract to see if its really possible.

-The code in front of you represents a very simple smart contract that demonstrates the same idea.
+The code in front of you is the TotalEarnings Contract.
-The function `explain` runs a loop where that prints `i` (an unsigned 256 bit integer) and `uint8(i)` (the same 256 bit integer put into an 8 bit integer space).
-It is trivial to understand that at some point a 256 bit int will not fit in the space allocated for an 8 bit int.

 Click deploy in the deployment tab.
 You will notice a new item in the Deployed contracts tab.
 You will be able to execute the contracts functions from here.

+- Try calling `AddRevenue` with with 50 as input parameter in the deployed contract.
-Try executing the explain function and look for the log statement of line 15 in the transaction tab.
+- Now Try calling the `getRevenue` function and look at the transactions in the transactions tab and verify the return value.
-Try to find the exact point where the integer overflows out fo the 8 bit integer space.
+-See if you can find the exact point where the integer overflows.
+This means that if you can force the number to increase enough, you can make MovieBanks earnings 0.

-Once you have found it, Execute the `myanswer` function with the the input parameter as the last value of stored in the `uint8` before it resets to 0.
+Once you have found the largest earning value that can be stored, Execute the `myanswer` function with the the input parameter as your answer.

-If you see `"string x": "YourAnswer"` in the latest transaction in the transaction tab, you followed these steps correctly.
+This means that if the revenue is 10, and you call addRevenue(1), and the renevue becomes 0.
+Then your answer is 10.

+Part 2 - The fix

+Being a responsible Computer Security Student, you decide to find a fix to this and report it to MovieBank.
+Modify the code to fix the integer overflow bug.
+You can do this by either (1) Capping the reveue at the max value so that the overflow doesn't occur. or (2) changing the integer type to accomodate a larger numberspace.
+You need to implement one or both of these options.

 2. Submitting your code.

 Under the transactions recorded tab, click save.
 This will create a .json file with a snapshot of blockchain.
 Copy this entire file and save it as `answer.json`.

-Submit answer.json on seclab.
+Submit answer.json and the edited starter.sol on seclab.